 Yes it’s a big title, but this blog example encompasses several elements of interest.
-I want to demonstrate how DSP can take a specific business requirement and seamlessly encapsulate the technical elements around it to provide a solution that is scalable and manageable, and meets the needs of a number of stakeholders.
+I want to demonstrate how DSP-Explorer can take a specific business requirement and seamlessly encapsulate the technical elements around it to provide a solution that is scalable and manageable, and meets the needs of a number of stakeholders.

 Upload Data to Sharepoint, Visualise in PowerBI, and Share with the Team

 Below we can see our visualisation: a depiction of real estate data of NYC.
 Imagine a team of people working with this data, wanting to visualise it quickly and share it with colleagues and prospects.